pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/05-static-experiments-i.rst

 ------------

 In PsyNet, we define a *static experiment* as an experiment where the stimuli stay fixed over time.
-Many experiments fit into this mould, including several of our demos:
+Many experiments fit into this mold, including several of our demos:

 - :doc:`01-simple-rating <../02-demos/pipelines/01-simple-rating>`: Participants rate audio stimuli for specified attributes;
 - :doc:`02-tapping <../02-demos/pipelines/02-tapping>`: Participants tap to the beat of musical stimuli;